ga-dc/wdi7_quiz10/readme.md

 </html>
 ```

+Some symbols are missing- the first line is missing the greater than symbol and the title tag is missing the greater than symbol as well.
 The clown hats around the yield need to print out the contents of the pages so it needs to have an equal sign in it - <%= yield =>

 ## Question 13